Zenith Data Systems: Foundation (1979–1982)

-By fiscal year 1980 computers were 40% of Heath/Zenith sales, and by 1981 computer sales of $71 million grew by 60% annually on average.
-The company believed that its experience with both televisions and microcomputers was an advantage over IBM which, Zenith said, "has never mass-produced anything".
-In addition to aid from the parent company's engineers, by 1982 ZDS had 100 software developers, and a factory at Benton Harbor, Michigan with 1200 employees working in three shifts that produced 150 computers each day; represented by the United Steelworkers, they were reportedly the only unionized personal-computer builders in the world.
+"Zenith's investment in the company has been greater than that of any prior ownership by a factor of four", Heath president Bill Johnson said in 1982.
+By fiscal year 1980 computers were 40% of Heath/Zenith sales or about $44 million, and by 1981 computer sales of $71 million grew by 60% annually on average.
+The company believed that its experience with both televisions and microcomputers was an advantage over IBM which, ZDS said, "has never mass-produced anything".
+Starting in 1977 with no in-house software expertise until hiring Gordon Letwin, by 1982 ZDS had 100 software developers, aid from the parent company's engineers, 35 salesmen and 24 distributors including ComputerLand, and a factory at Benton Harbor, Michigan with 1200 employees working in three shifts that produced 150 computers daily; represented by the United Steelworkers, they were reportedly the only unionized personal-computer builders in the world.

+ZDS built almost 50,000 preassembled and kit computers annually by 1982.
+Various estimates ranked Heath/Zenith among the five largest personal computer vendors by unit volume in the early 1980s.
 Zenith stores sold ZDS products, and its network of television service centers repaired ZDS computers.
+By then preassembled products outsold kit versions four to one.
 ZDS continued selling computers in kit form under the Heath name as late as 1989; the equivalent of the ZDS Z-150 IBM PC compatible is the Heathkit H-150, for example.
-The company opened more Heathkit Electronic Centers, which offered both Zenith and third-party products, while ZDS sold to corporate customers.
-The company also continued Heath's practice of publishing unusually clear product documentation, distributing schematics, and selling the source code to HDOS and other software in printed form.
+The company opened more Heathkit Electronic Centers, which offered Zenith and third-party products, while ZDS served corporate customers.
+Zenith also continued Heath's practice of publishing unusually clear product documentation, distributing schematics, and selling the source code to HDOS and other software in printed form.
+By 1981 ZDS supported the CP/M operating system as an alternative to HDOS.